 We are supporting 110 cross-party MPs who are signed last session’s EDM 175 which has just been re-tabled as EDM 278: Public scientific hearing on animal experiments – Early Day Motions – UK Parliament

-We are supporting MPs who are calling for a properly moderated, public scientific debate about the continued practice of using laboratory animal models to try and predict what will happen in human patients.
-Highly trained scientific experts now show that this still mainstream method of medical research is not just misleading for human patients, but in fact entirely harmful to the effective path of human medical knowledge causing harm and fatalities to humans.
+The EDM calls on the Government to mandate a public scientific hearing, about about the continued practice of using animal models to try and predict what will happen in human patients.
+Highly trained scientific experts now show that this still mainstream method of medical research is not just misleading for human patients, but in fact entirely harmful to the effective path of human medical knowledge causing real harm and fatalities.

-The debate conditions have been endorsed as “well set out and fair” by Britain’s foremost human rights defence barrister Michael Mansfield QC.
-A panel of judges will be present which will include experts from the fields of clinical medicine, complexity/chaos theory, philosophy of science, evolutionary biology, clinical research, drug development, and basic research.
-The debate conditions are specifically designed to achieve a scientific result which can be submitted as evidence in a wider legal action as well as to government bodies, in order to change now demonstrably outdated laws.
+The conditions for this science hearing have been endorsed as “well set out and fair” by Britain’s leading human rights defence barrister Michael Mansfield QC.
+A panel of judges will decide the outcome of the hearing, including experts from the fields of clinical medicine, complexity/chaos theory, philosophy of science, evolutionary biology, clinical research, drug development, and basic research.
+The hearing’s conditions are specifically designed to achieve a scientific result which can be submitted as evidence in a wider legal action as well as to government bodies, in order to change now demonstrably outdated laws.
 The significance of this is in sharp contrast to the more casual ‘vote on line’ or show of hands at the end of previous debates, which all too often even muddle science and morality.